jacihert/full-stack-project/README.md

 > # Full-stack-project : # "Courseology" application
+_@Final project to solidify the concepts covered in Java, Spring, MySQL, & React, this is a full-stack web application built combining these technologies.
+The application is able to CRUD a particular database and will be based on a course and students structure_

 "Courseology" application is used to manage training courses.
 The home page lists all the courses available.
 There is a "Search" feature on the home page, to search for courses.